cthorne91/share/README.md

 `share secrets:remove TheSeecretName`

 ## TODO
-- Remove the need for the init command.
-This really just creates directories that should be created as they are needed as opposed to being created upfront with the init command.
 - All secrets are stored in plane text inside the ~/.share/secrets directory.
 The files in this directory should be encrypted with a user defined password.
 - We'll also want to have password managment commands like set password and reset password.
 - Fix the `--file` option so that it can accept absolute directory refrences.
 As of now you must specify a file relative to your current working directory.